SubtleScope/Failbook/README.md

   - You are ready to go!

 ## userGen Script
-- Failbook comes with a script to generate users - can be generate random users either legitimate looking users or junk users
+- Failbook comes with a script to generate users - the generated users can be either random users or legitimate looking users.

+  The users are generated and then "post" to the website with a random post message.
+The script can be used to generate users and have them post to the website.
+It can also be used to promote a certain user's post, promoting it to the top liked post.

+  Update: 18 July 2016, added support to turn on SSL support when running Failbook over HTTPS

 - Example Usage:
+  - ./userGen.sh -h

   - ./userGen.sh -real -n 1000 -t https://failbook.com -u

+  - Sample legitimate users:

+    Command: ./userGen.sh -real -n 10 -t https://failbook.com -s -u

+    First Name: Louise
+    Last Name: Rowe

+    First Name: Iluminada
+    Last Name: Gallagher

+  - Sample random users:

+    Command: ./userGen.sh -rand -n 10 -t https://failbook.com -s -u

+    First Name: l95kcD4X
+    Last Name: l95kcD4X

+    First Name: 2dPsevHm
+    Last Name: 2dPsevHm

 ## Screenshots
 - Faibook: <br />